remix-run/remix/docs/pages/templates.md

 For a less opinionated starting point, you can also just use a regular template.

-The Remix repo provides a set of [templates for different hosting platforms.][official-templates]
+The Remix repo provides a set of [templates for different environments.][official-templates]

 We also provide a [community-driven examples repository,][examples] with each example showcasing different Remix features, patterns, tools, hosting providers, etc.